HaydenElza/sampleplotter/README.md

 | `sample_type` | Description |
 ---|:--
-Random | Randomly creates the specified number of points.
-Systematic | Given a target number of points (n), a systematic grid of points is created.
+random | Randomly creates the specified number of points. systematic | Given a target number of points (n), a systematic grid of points is created.
 A between point distance (d) is calculated to get the total number of points as close to n as possible.
-Initial point is randomly chosen between 0 and d for both x and y axes.
-Equidistant | Given a number of points (n), a systematic triangular grid of points is created.
+Initial point is randomly chosen between 0 and d for both x and y axes. equidistant | Given a number of points (n), a systematic triangular grid of points is created.
 Points are equidistant from each other.
 A between point distance (d) is calculated to get the total number of points as close to n as possible.
 Initial point is randomly chosen between 0 and d for both x and y axes.

 ### Check Topology: